-

 1. Ingeborg Maria m.
 Ole Gulseth Farmed near Skien.

-2. Ole Gulseth Immigrated to U.S. & served in Civil War.
-Claimed land in Dakota.
+2. Ole Gulseth Immigrated to U.S. & served

 1. Gullek